A lot of us were on the bark:

 Email Poem |

-Analysis and Comments on Arion
+Comments, Analysis, and Meaning on Arion

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Arion here.